 He had several cell phones and would rent them by the minute or by the call, and the phones were generally in use.
 Prices were about $.30 USD per minute.

-Skilled trades were also practice on the street:
+Skilled trades were also practiced on the street:

 Often, many of these little plywood boxes, all practicing the same trade, would be located side by side.
 Each box is a person’s office and store combined.
 When we were taking these photos, the temperature was over 90 degrees Fahrenheit.
 Imagine how hot these “tiendras” must be inside.
 Yet, most had someone present, either working on something or waiting for a customer.